mconery/Grant_hFOB_CRISPRi/README.md

 ### 3) 3_hFOB_Capture-C_and_RNA-seq ###
-This folder contains the code used to generate the new hFOB RNA-seq results and the Chicago config file used to create the Capture-C dataset.
+This folder contains the code used to generate the new hFOB RNA-seq results and the HICUP config file used to create the Capture-C dataset.

 ### 4) 4_Target_Selection_and_sgRNA_Design ###
 This folder conains the scripts used to select the screen targets from the